 Winter wouldn’t be complete without a steaming glass of mulled wine, but what you’ll be drinking depends on where you are

 Glühwein, roughly translates as “glowing wine”, is popular in Germany and other German-speaking countries, as well as in Alsace in France.
 It is often drunk mit Schuss (with a shot) of rum or some other spirit.
 Fruit wines such as cherry wine and blueberry wine are occasionally used instead of grape wine in parts of Germany.
-There is also a variation of glühwein which uses white wine, though it’s far less popular than its red counterpart.
-If you’re feeling adventurous then try Feuerzangenbowle, a popular variant which involves covering a sugarloaf in rum and setting it on fire, allowing the sugar to melt and drip into mulled wine.
+There is also a variation of glühwein which uses white wine, though it is far less popular than its red counterpart.
+If you’re feeling adventurous then try Feuerzangenbowle, a variant which involves covering a sugarloaf in rum and setting it on fire, allowing the sugar to melt and drip into mulled wine.

 Glögg is a term used for mulled wine in Sweden and other Scandinavian counties.
 The main ingredients are red wine, sugar, cinnamon, cardamom, ginger, cloves, bitter orange, and sometimes with a splash of Akvavit (a distilled spirit) or other liquor like Port and Madeira.
 There are a great many variations on the drink, but each version is deliciously sweet and thoroughly warming.
 Throughout the Nordic region, glögg is often paired with cheese, ginger biscuits, lussebullar (a type of sweet bun with saffron and raisins), and rice pudding.